paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   `.ptt`, and then `.o` files from the `.pas` files.
 These rules are at line 123 and 128 at the time of writing.
-  - The `.pas` files are generated with a perl script located at `./perl/generatePas.pl`
+  - The `.pas` files are generated with a perl script located at `./bench/perl/generatePas.pl`
   - `.pas` is the extension for pascal files, but the content does not seem to be in the pascal language?
 I'm not sure, I have only looked at a couple of samples of pascal before.
   - This is definitely not pascal.
-The file `./perl/AsmGen.pl` begins with a comment that describes itself as "Parser for internal high level assembly syntax".
-Therefore, `.pas` is almost certainly an internal assembly syntax
+The file `./bench/perl/AsmGen.pl` begins with a comment that describes itself as "Parser for internal high level assembly syntax".
+The grammar for this syntax is described in the variable `$main::grammar` found in the file `./bench/perl/AsmGen.pl`
-  - To convert the `.pas` files into object files, the makefile first uses the perl script `./perl/AsmGen.pl` to generate assembly.
+  - To convert the `.pas` files into object files, the makefile first uses the perl script `./bench/perl/AsmGen.pl` to generate assembly.
   - Then, the program `as` (the GNU assembler) is used to produce object files from this assembly code.
 - `./bench/src/bench.c` defines and uses the macro `MEASURE()`.
 Whatever